Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: The Lyapunov function: Overview

-Since we are only interested in preventing the blowup of $H$, we need only consider the equation when the energy is large.
-However, when the energy is large we know a lot about the dynamics.
-To leading order it will follow the deterministic dynamics with stochastic fluctuations of lower order.
+To see how dissipation arises, it is sufficient to analyze the stochastic dynamics at large energies, which is a regime in which we know something about the dynamics.
+To leading order in $H$ it will follow the deterministic dynamics with stochastic fluctuations of lower order.
 At high energy, the highest order part of the potential $U$ dominates.